hipay/hipay-docs/hipay-enterprise-sdk-js/1-home.md

 	$ docker-compose run web /bin/bash example/setup.sh

-Then, you need to open the following file: `example/credentials.php` to put your own HiPay Fullservice credentials.
+Then, you need to open the following file: `example/credentials.php` to put your own HiPay Enterprise credentials.
 Follow the instructions inserted in PHP comments.

 Finally, open your web browser and go to: http://localhost:8080/example/.
 You should see the form shown in the screenshot above.

 # Integration guide

-The following integration guide describes step by step how to use the HiPay Fullservice SDK for JavaScript.
+The following integration guide describes step by step how to use the HiPay Enterprise SDK for JavaScript.
 The implementation can also be found in the example app (see the previous section).

 ## Import the JavaScript SDK